incloud/web-baselayer/Readme.md

 The default Database is PostgreSQL, but thanks to [TypeORM](http://typeorm.io/) almost any DB-System can be easily connected.

-[Lerna](https://lernajs.io/) is used as Package-Manager, so that Functionality can be shared between the Backend and a potential Frontend.
+[Lerna](https://lernajs.io/) is used as Package-Manager, so that functionality can be shared between the Backend and a potential Frontend.

 ## Used Libraries